 Recent research points to the potential drawbacks of draining our cognitive resources by working too much without creating space for breaks.
 Using three years of data on 4,157 caregivers in 35 U.S. hospitals, the researchers found that their compliance with hand-washing protocols dropped an average of 8.7% from the beginning to the end of a typical 12-hour shift.
 The decline in compliance was magnified on busy days when caregivers treated more patients.
 The more time off workers had between shifts, the more they adhered to hand-washing protocol.

 Just as exercising our muscles leads to physical fatigue, our repeated use of our cognitive resources reduces our ability to self-regulate—to make good decisions, comply with important rules, and choosing what’s best for the longer term rather than what’s tempting right now.
 We all need to “refill the well” periodically by creating time for rest and relaxation.
-Whether you feel like taking a walk around the block, reading your favorite novel, catching up with a friend, or simply sitting back and listening to music, this type of downtime should be an essential “to do” on your calendar.
+Whether you feel like taking a walk around the block, reading your favourite novel, catching up with a friend, or simply sitting back and listening to music, this type of downtime should be an essential “to do” on your calendar.

 Rethink your priorities